Romain Danzé: Rennes

 Ahead of the 2016–17 season, Danzé was linked a move away from Stade Rennais, with Guingamp and Saint-Étienne were interested in signing him but he stayed at the club.
 At the start of the 2016–17 season, Danzé made his first appearance of the season against AS Nancy and set up the club's first goal of the game, in a 2–0 loss.
 After the match, his performance was praised by Manager Christian Gourcuff, saying: "Roman is reliability, tactically and technically.
 He is precious for his analytical skills."
 For his performance, he was named L'Équipe Team of the Week and earned another one in the next two matches.
 Since the start of the 2016–17 season, Danzé regained his first team place, playing in the right–back position.
-It wasn't until on 5 December 2016 when he made his first appearance of the season, in a 2–0 win against Saint-Étienne.
+On 5 December 2016, he made his first appearance of the season, in a 2–0 win against Saint-Étienne.
 Since the start of the 2016–17 season, Danzé started in every league match until he suffered a knee injury that kept him out for two matches.
-It wasn't until on 29 April 2017 when Danzé returned to the starting line–up, in a 2–0 loss against SC Bastia.
-At the end of the 2016–17 season, he went on thirty–six appearances in all competitions.
+Danzé returned to the starting line–up on 29 April 2017 in a 2–0 loss against SC Bastia.
+He made 36 appearances in all compettions over the 2016–17 season.

 At the start of the 2017–18 season, Danzé found himself placed on the substitute bench, with his first team opportunities limited in both the defence and midfield positions.
 He also relinquished his captaincy to Benjamin André over the midfield position when not in the squad.
-It wasn't until on 25 October 2017 when Danzé made his first appearance of the season and captained the side, in a 2–1 win against Dijon in the third round of the Coupe de la Ligue.
+Danzé made his first appearance of the season and captained the side, in a 2–1 win against Dijon in the third round of the Coupe de la Ligue on 25 October 2017.
 A week later on 3 November 2017 against Bordeaux, he made his first league appearances, coming on as a 55th-minute substitute, in a 1–0 win.
 Following an injury of Hamari Traoré, who dispatched Danzé in the right–back position earlier in the 2017–18 season, he regained his first team place for the side, playing in either the right–back and left–back positions.
 In a 2–2 draw against SM Caen on 17 February 2018, Danzé surpassed René Cédolin's appearances, making him the second most capped player in club history.
 At the end of the 2017–18 season, he made fifteen appearances in all competitions.